MridulNiraula123/Things/README.md

 # Things
-# No Copying By Nirjal
-# Dumb Nirjal Not Allowed to Copy
+# Yalll can use it with credit or none at all
-u can use it anytime
+# u can copy (borrow) it anytime
-full permission
-given except Nirjal
 😁😁😁😁😁😁😁